Message from the Tax and Bankruptcy Practice Group:

 The diversity of our practice, our strong work ethic, respectful treatment of our clients, and prompt responsiveness to their needs all have contributed to ICLS's success.

 We successfully served more than 200 clients, through consultations, brief services, and full representation in 2018.
-Total decrease in tax liabilities, penalties, and interest was $93,508.
+The total decrease in tax liabilities, penalties, and interest was $93,508.
 This means we helped our clients avoid paying unjustified charges.
-A total of $20,829 were refunded to our clients, through our various efforts.
+A total of $20,829 was refunded to our clients, through our various efforts.
 In 2019, we expect to go beyond our previous numbers.
-Our primary focus is to assist clients that meet our income guidelines, however if you are having a tax issue, we may be able to assist you.
+Our primary focus is to assist clients that meet our income guidelines, however, if you are having a tax issue, we may be able to assist you.
 To see if you qualify, contact us at (888)245-4257.

 Who are we?

 Peter Lin-Tsai, Tax Clinic Director

 Types of Services